tallhamer/MapApp/README.md

 >**Note:** The Map App converts all coordinates to the native DICOM coordinate system of IEC-61217.
-All corrections to MapRT surfaces and visual registration take place in this coordinate system.
-The consistency of coordinate frames become important when comparing DICOM structures to MapRT surfaces or exporting MapRT surfaces to DICOM which will be discussed later in the documentation
+All corrections to
+>MapRT surfaces and visual verification of the registration between MapRT and your DICOM structures take place in this
+> coordinate system.
+The consistency of coordinate frames become important when comparing DICOM structures to MapRT
+> surfaces or exporting MapRT surfaces to DICOM which will be discussed later in the documentation

 <p align="right">(<a href="#readme-top">back to top</a>)</p>